YannMoisan/hands-on-cats/README.md

 ## Sequence

-- modify only the body, not the signature
 - Hint : use `Traverse` to transform `F[G[A]]` into `G[F[A]]`

 ## FutureOption

-- modify only the body, not the signature
 - Hint : use `OptionT`, a tool to compose monads.

 ## Reader

-- modify only the body, not the signature
 - Hint : use a Reader monad, to inject the dependency.

 # Some links